 - Introduction:

 -For centuries, the Church of Rome has enforced strict regulations regarding the marriage of clergymen.
-But we must ask whether this practice has any biblical basis?
-Is it rightful for any church to establish laws prohibiting leaders from having marital relationships with women?
-If so, then why?
-Allow us to examine the validity of this Roman Catholic custom by weighing it against Scripture and history.
+Bishops and priests have been required to remain in an unmarried state as long as they practice their profession.
+However, we must ask whether this custom has any grounding in solid biblical or ethical principles?
+Is it lawful for any church government to establish as a discipline the prohibition of ministers from having marital relationships?
+This Roman Catholic practice is here weighed against the bar of Scripture and the historical record.

 - Consider This Quotation From The Roman Catholic Catechism:

-- The Second Vatican Council, In Its Decree Presbyterorum Ordinis, On The Ministry And Life Of Priests, Says That The Celibate Life Is:
+- Pope Paul VI, In His Decree Presbyterorum Ordinis, On The Ministry And Life Of Priests, Says That The Celibate Life Is:

-- Consider These Words From The New Advent Catholic Encyclopedia:
+- Consider These Words From The New Advent Catholic Encyclopedia On The First Lateran Council:

 -In 1079 AD, celibacy was first enforced for priests and bishops by Pope Gregory VII.
 Previously, they were permitted to marry.